messier-app/website/index.md

 # Q&A

-1. How to deal with crashe when app is launching?
+1. How to deal with crash when the app is launching?
     - Go into `Settings` -> `Messier`, try to disable `Inline Hook`.
     - If still not working, create an issue [here](https://github.com/messier-app/messier/issues).
 2. Where is the name Messier come from?
     - The [Messier object](https://en.wikipedia.org/wiki/Messier_object) are a set of 110 astronomical objects cataloged by the French astronomer Charles Messier in his Catalogue des Nébuleuses et des Amas d'Étoiles ("Catalogue of Nebulae and Star Clusters")
 3. Connected to another app that is not in the foreground?
-    - Close(Kill) apps that is enabled Messier, then open the target app that you wish to trace.
+    - Close(Kill) apps that are enabled Messier, then open the target app that you wish to trace.

 # Thanks